 A number of failed communication schemas consequently attempted to bridge the rift between human and machine alphabets.
-“You must acknowledge that this is readable without special training,” Hymen Goldberg wrote in the patent application for his 1911 Controller.19 The device was made “to provide [a] mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.”
-In an illustration attached to his patent, Goldberg pictured a “legible control sheet […] in which the control characters are in the form of the letters of the ordinary English alphabet.”20 Goldberg’s perforations did the “double duty” of carrying human-readable content and mechanically manipulating machine “blocks,” “handles,” “terminal blades,” and “plungers.”21 Unlike other schemas, messages in Goldberg’s alphabet could be “read without special information,” effectively addressing the problem of code’s apparent unintelligibility [Figure 2].22
+“You must acknowledge that this is readable without special training,” Hymen Goldberg wrote in the patent application for his 1911 Controller.19 The device was meant “to provide [a] mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.”
+In an illustration attached to his patent, Goldberg pictured a “legible control sheet […] in which the control characters are in the form of the letters of the ordinary English alphabet.”20 Goldberg’s perforations did the “double duty” of carrying human-readable content and mechanically manipulating machine “blocks,” “handles,” “terminal blades,” and “plungers.”21 Unlike other schemas, messages in Goldberg’s alphabet could be “read without special information,” effectively addressing the problem of code’s apparent unintelligibility [Figure 2].22 At the surface of Goldberg’s control sheets, the inscription remained visible and un-encoded.
+It cut a perforated figure, rendered in English alphabet, which, incidentally, also effected a mechanical response.

 Image 2: Goldberg’s control cards.
 Machine and human languages coincide on the same surface.
 The perforations that actuate levers can also be read “without special training,” in contrast to other text encodings.23

-At the surface of Goldberg’s control sheets, the inscription remained visible and un-encoded.
-It was simply a perforated figure, corresponding to the English alphabet, which, incidentally, could also achieve some mechanical response.
-But w

-hatever challenges punch cards and ticker tape presented for readers, these were soon complicated by the advent of magnetic tape.
+Whatever challenges punch cards and ticker tape presented for readers, these were soon complicated by the advent of magnetic tape.
 Goldberg’s perforations were at least visible through the paper conduit.
-The magnetic mark that followed was not only in code, but also invisible to the naked eye.
+The magnetic mark that followed was not only in code, but also illegible to the naked eye.

 Second Sediment: Magnetic Storage

-Goldberg’s Controller and similar devices illustrate a growing concern with the comprehensibility of machine alphabets.
+Goldberg’s Controller and similar devices illustrated a growing concern with the comprehensibility of machine alphabets.
 One could hardly call early programmable media ephemeral.
 Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who in the 1960s carted piles of punch cards around Italy in the back of his pickup truck.24 Codified inscription, before its electromagnetic period, was fragile and unwieldy.
-Making an error on ticker tape on punch card entry required cumbersome corrections and sometimes wholesale reentry of the message.
-Once mis-punched, a card was near-ruined, although it was possible to fix minor errors with a bit of glue to seal the perforation.
+Making an error on ticker tape or punch card entry required cumbersome corrections and sometimes wholesale reentry.
+Once mispunched, a card was near ruined, although it was still possible to fix minor errors with a bit of glue.
 Embossed onto ticker tape or punched into the card, early software protruded through the medium.
 Morse code and similar alphabet conventions left a visible mark on the paper.
 They were legible if not always intelligible.

 Magnetic tape changed the commitment between inscription and medium.
 It gave inscription a temporary shelter, where it could dwell lightly and be transformed, before finding its more permanent, final shape on paper.
 A new breed of magnetic storage devices allowed for the manipulation of words in “memory,” on a medium that was easily erased and rewritten.
 Magnetic charge adhered lightly to tape surface.
-This light touch gave the word its newfound ephemeral quality.
-But it also made inscription physically illegible.
+This light touch gave words their newfound ephemeral quality.
+It also made inscription physically illegible.
 At the 1967 Symposium on Electronic Composition in Printing, Jon Haley, staff director of the Congressional Joint Committee on Printing, spoke of “compromises with legibility [that] had been made for the sake of pure speed in composition and dissemination of the end product.”25